 5 Stone Buildings retains its reputation as a leading set for Court of Protection matters, housing significant expertise in contentious cases concerning property and financial affairs.
 The set fields a deep bench of practitioners across all levels of seniority, from skilled junior barristers to highly experienced silks.
 Members regularly receive instructions from private clients requiring advice and representation in often complex and novel areas of law.
 The set is also highly sought after by the Official Solicitor to act for individuals lacking capacity.

 Members routinely advise on, draft applications and appear as advocates in the Court of Protection in:

 - Applications for authorisation of statutory wills and gifts

 - Disputes about the appointment, supervision or removal of deputies

 - Objections to registration and disputes about the conduct, supervision or removal of attorneys under enduring or lasting powers of attorney

 Members of chambers edit Heywood and Massey’s Court of Protection Practice and the Elder Law Journal.
 David Rees QC is a member of the Court of Protection Rules Committee and the Court of Protection User Group.
+He is also Vice Chair of the Court of Protection Bar Association; Hugh Cumber sits on the association’s committee.
 Chambers holds a Court of Protection update seminar at least once a year.